catfoolyou/Block-Bypass/README.md

 To prevent admin from finding out about your unenrollment, use **fakemurk** or **murkmod** (recommended) to fake enrollment.
 See the corresponding section below for more details.

+## Lightspeed killer (LTMEAT print) - NOT unenrollment!

+1) Open a new tab.
+2) Put chrome-extension://adkcpkpghahmbopkjchobieckeoaoeem/manifest.json in the URL bar BUT DO NOT PRESS ENTER (Don't open the page)
+3) Drag the tab to a new window, while dragging press enter to open the link.
+4) The link should open successfully.
+5) Ctrl + p, then click More settings.
+Switch both Margins and Scale from Default to Custom.
+Set Scale to 200.
+6) Bring the dotted-blue box borders: right to completely left; down to completely up.
+(This makes it so a few pages makes a lot more than it should).
+7) Open another tab
+8) Put chrome-extension://adkcpkpghahmbopkjchobieckeoaoeem/main.js in the URL bar BUT DO NOT PRESS ENTER (Don't open the page)
+9) Drag the tab to a new window, while dragging press enter to open the link.
+10) Immediately after opening it, drag the tab again, holding your mouse for 4-5 seconds.
+(This will bypass the second auto-close check)
+11) Drag it back into the window.
+12) ctrl + p, then wait until 203,000≈ pages appear in the top right corner.
+13) ↻ , and while it is refreshing, two-finger-click/right-click the current tab bar.
+Click Duplicate.
+Then open chrome://extensions/?id=adkcpkpghahmbopkjchobieckeoaoeem into a completely new tab
+14) Click Allow access to file URLs and the duplicated tab will close automatically.
+Lightspeed will now be forced to read 2(203,106) pages of its own data, rendering it useless.
+You are now able to close all tabs.

 ## Icarus
 An exploit that allows you to unenroll by managing the chromebook from an arbitrary device.